 - Know what’s cool.
 Learn what is popular and expose your child to it.
 This will give your teen something to talk about or enable him or her to join a conversation with peers.
 Watch popular movies and TV shows with your child so you can explain any unchartered content.
 While you may be worried that a popular show is “too advanced” for your son or daughter, recognize that if it is popular with your child’s age group, your child will become exposed to it one way or another.

 The most important variable in whether your teen develops friendships is his or her desire to do so.
-Some teens with ASD don’t much care if they have a friend until they see a reason for having one, perhaps to have a girlfriend or a date to a school dance.
+Some autistic teens don’t much care if they have a friend until they see a reason for having one, perhaps to have a girlfriend or a date to a school dance.
 Until that motivation, they are comfortable being alone.
 After all, friendship is hard work: sharing, compromising, showing interest in someone else’s passions, and being sensitive to someone else’s feelings.
 Being able to be a friend as well as having one doesn’t happen overnight.
 Remind yourself and your child that friendship is a process, not an end to itself.